toyokumo/kintone-client/README.md

 - try tests

 ## Note
-- kintone-clj doesn't convert a camelCase keyword (in kintone REST api response map) into kebab-case.
+- kintone-client doesn't convert a camelCase keyword (in kintone REST api response map) into kebab-case.
 It costs too much to do so (response map can be so complicated, and keyword can be non-ascii character).

 ## License